GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-88/index.md

 ## Play billing in Trusted Web Activity {: #play-billing }

 You can now use Play Billing in your Trusted Web Activity to sell digital goods and subscriptions using the new Digital Goods API.
-It’s available as an origin trial in Chrome 88 on Android, and we expect it to expand the origin trial to Chrome OS in the next release.
+It's available as an origin trial in Chrome 88 on Android, and we expect it to expand the origin trial to Chrome OS in the next release.

 Once your accounts are set-up, update your Trusted Web Activity to enable Play billing, and create your digital goods in the Play Developer Console.
-Then, in your PWA, add your origin trial token, and you’re ready to add the code to check for existing purchases, query for available purchases, and make new purchases.
+Then, in your PWA, add your origin trial token, and you're ready to add the code to check for existing purchases, query for available purchases, and make new purchases.